-Christopher A. Erd devotes his practice primarily to land use and zoning, environmental, real estate transactions, community associations, leases, landlord/tenant, business counseling, and transactions.
+Christopher A. Erd devotes his practice primarily to land use and zoning, environmental, regulatory permitting, real estate transactions, community associations, leases, landlord/tenant, business counseling, and transactions.
 He regularly appears before municipal and county land use agencies on various development applications.
+Chris has been involved in land use approvals, leases, and sales for energy projects, including solar and battery storage.

 As part of a real estate or lease transaction, retail liquor license transfers may be necessary.
 Therefore, Chris handles New Jersey retail liquor license purchases, transfers, and sales transactions.
 He also handles annual renewals of liquor licenses.